darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 SSH Debug
 ---------

-Connect the Chipsee IEC to the Internet, and get the IP address.
-Then, config Xshell, or use the SSH tool on Linux PC host, directly.
+Connect the Chipsee IPC to the Internet, and get the IP address.
+Then, config XShell, or use the SSH tool on Linux PC host, directly.
-In this manual, we will cover Xshell SSH debugging.
+In this manual, we will cover XShell SSH debugging.

 First, we need to add one new session, as shown in *Figure 1*.
 The new session has to be set as in *Figure 2*, below: